hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 ## Overview

-This tutorial illustrates the process of provisioning a wallet resource for the new tenant and subsequently creating a tenant in Keycloak.
+This tutorial illustrates the process of provisioning a wallet resource for the new tenant and creating a tenant in Keycloak.
-The administrator can then create a UMA permission for the wallet giving access to the tenant.
+The administrator can then create a UMA permission for the wallet, giving access to the tenant.

-When setting up UMA permissions on the agent, the wallet resource along with the UMA policy and permission are created on Keycloak according to a predefined convention.
+When setting up UMA permissions on the agent, the wallet resource, along with the UMA policy and permission are created on Keycloak according to a predefined convention.
 For flexibility in defining custom policy and permission models, administrators can manually create these UMA resources (resource, policy, permission) directly on Keycloak using a set of UMA endpoints called [Protection API](/docs/concepts/glossary#protection-api)  (see [Keycloak Protection API](https://www.keycloak.org/docs/latest/authorization_services/index.html#_service_protection_api)).
-However, using Protection API to manage permissions is out of scope for this tutorial.
+However, using Protection API to manage permissions is out of the scope of this tutorial.

 Once the registration is successful, the tenant can obtain an ID token from Keycloak using any available OIDC flow, such as the direct access grants (username & password).
 This ID token typically contains user claims such as username and subject ID.
-The tenant can use Keycloak's token endpoint to convert this token to an RPT (requesting party token), which is another token containing permissions information.
+The tenant can use Keycloak's token endpoint to convert this token to an RPT (requesting party token), another token containing permissions information.
 The tenant can access the multi-tenant agent by providing the RPT in the `Authorization` header.

 ## Endpoints